-YouTube is making television subscriptions redundant.
+YouTube is making television channels redundant.

-Facebook has demonetized news and media distribution.
+Facebook is demonetizing news and media distribution.

-Income is increasing
+C) Income is increasing

 So we have established that costs are tanking, not just to feed ourselves, but also to enjoy ourselves.
 Great news for all of us, especially if income is rising.
-And it looks like we are in for a treat.
+Luckily, it looks like we are in for a treat.

-Check out this graph on world GDP over the last two millennia(6).
-Pretty mental.
+Pretty mental!
 Of course, we have also grown the world population manifold since Jesus Christ was born, so a higher global GDP doesn’t necessarily mean increases in income per person.
-Well, we’re in luck, because we have in fact increased GDP per capita over the same period shown in this animation(7):
+Thankfully, over the same period, GDP per capita has in fact increased, as shown in this animation(7):

 While this trend is interesting on a holistic level, it becomes fascinating when diving into the many moving pieces that drive increases in income.